Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 2. data type independent
 3. stateless

+## variable hoisting(only under un strict mode)
+A variable declared by ‘var’, can be accessed before its declaration Only the declaration hoisted, not the assignment!
+So it is hoisted with a value as ‘undefined’.

 ## How to implement a Queue by using JS?
 1. Two pointers and A object
 2. Use array—reverse();

 ```javascript
 function Queue() {
     this._oldestIndex = 1;